U.S. tax and estate planning for Canadians

 On death, here’s the problem for Canadians owning U.S. assets.
 Canada deems all property to be disposed of at fair market value immediately before death and income tax is payable on the deemed gain.
 However, there is an important exemption for assets left to a spouse or qualifying spouse trust.

 In contrast, the United States imposes an estate tax on the fair market value of the deceased’s worldwide taxable estate.
 In the case of Canadians, these rules limit the “taxable estate” to certain U.S. situs property which includes, among other things, U.S. stocks and U.S. real estate interests such as vacation homes.
 U.S estate tax rates are significant.
 They start at 18% and quickly rise to 35% of the taxable estate.

-Where both taxes apply, there may be double tax because the two systems use different methods – Canada taxes gain, the U.S. taxes value.
+Where both taxes apply, there may be a double tax because the two systems use different methods – Canada taxes gain, the U.S. tax value.
 The two taxes might also arise at different times if the assets are subject to U.S. tax in the year of death but Canadian tax is deferred because the assets were left to a Canadian spouse.